Mrs. Ples

 The nickname "Mrs. Ples" was coined by Broom's young co-workers.
 It derives from the scientific name Plesianthropus transvaalensis (near-man from the Transvaal), that Broom initially gave the skull, later subsumed (synonymized) into the species Australopithecus africanus.
 In scientific publications, the specimen is referred to by its catalogue number, STS 5.

 The genus Australopithecus, of which there are several species, is considered the likely precursor of the genus Homo.
 Though its cranium is comparable to a chimpanzee's, Australopithecus walked upright, as humans do.
 This was a surprise to anthropologists at the time, because it had been assumed that the big brain of Homo had preceded, or at least evolved in tandem with, our upright gait.
 Mrs. Ples, whose cranial capacity is only about 485 cm3, was one of the first fossils to reveal that upright walking had evolved well before any significant growth in brain size.

 The sex of the specimen is not completely certain and so Mrs. Ples may in fact be Mr. Ples.
 Moreover, X-ray analysis of the specimen's teeth (see below) has suggested it was an adolescent.
 Hence a designation of Miss Ples or Master Ples is also possible.

 The paleoanthropologist Prof. Frederick E. Grine has studied the dental morphology of Mrs./Mr. Ples with a view to finally establishing Mrs./Ms. Ples's sex.
 Using the Computed Tomography (CT) scans of STS 5 from the experiments of Weber et al., (2012) they compared them to CT scans of more recently discovered A. africanus skulls from Sterkfontein.
 These scans allowed Grine to reconstruct the roots of the teeth, in order to see how the molar and canine teeth developed.
 This study concluded that Mrs./Mr. Ples was indeed a middle-aged female.
 However, the question is not entirely settled, since other studies have come to the opposite conclusion.

 Some experts have suggested that a partial skeleton, known only by its catalogue number of STS 14, which was discovered in the same year, in the same geological deposit and in proximity to Mrs. Ples, may belong to this skull.
 If correct, this would make Mrs. Ples the South African counterpart to the famous Lucy fossil.
 This skull, along with others discovered at Taung, Sterkfontein, and Makapansgat offered compelling evidence in favour of Charles Darwin's hypothesis that humanity's origin lay in Africa.

 The fossil was originally dated by a combination of palaeomagnetism and uranium-lead techniques to 2.1-2.6 million years ago.
 A 2022 study dating surrounding rocks with a new methodology, stated their age as 3.4-3.7 million years old.
-But a more recent study, using the size of the teeth of Theropithecus oswaldi, concluded that there is no evidence that any of the South African cave sites are older than about 2.8 million years.

 In 2004, Mrs. Ples was voted 95th in the SABC 3's and e.tv's Great South Africans Top 100 list.